mgwc7hzpv6-create/Py_Assignment/README.md

 * numpy – tolerance-based numerical comparison of x-values
 * sqlalchemy – creating and writing to the SQLite database
 * bokeh – visualising the functions and mapped test points

-* pytest – unit tests
+The unit tests use Python's standard-library unittest module and require no additional package.

 Install them with: